Bradley Cooper Takes The Perfect Date To Disneyland: His Daughter Leaer

 Baby Lea loves to sit on her dady shoulders ????????cr- @lea_daily #bradleycooper #cutest #paparazzi #leacooper #bradleycooperdaugther #love #family #astarisborn #bradleycooper #irinashayk #leacooper #bradleyandirina #irinaandbradley #coopersfamily #irinashaykfamily #bradleycooperfamily #singer #family #model #love

-Even though Bradley and Irina broke up earlier this summer in June, the handsome actor seems to have pushed forward in his life.
-Although her parents agreed to both make their based in New York City, it appears that some sort of agreement with his former girlfriend has allowed Brad to be in Southern California with his little girl.
+Even though Bradley and Irina broke up this past June, the handsome actor seems to have pushed forward in his life.
+Although her parents agreed to make their home base in New York City, some sort of agreement was apparently made with his former girlfriend who allowed Brad to be in Southern California with his little girl.

 In fact, Bradley seemed to be in excellent spirits when he took Lea to Disneyland on Friday.
-This is one of the first times the Oscar winner has been seen out and about in public since his big break-up with the mother of his child.
+This is one of the first times the Oscar winner has been seen out and about in public since his big break-up with the mother of his child at the beginning of the summer.

-That child is appearently very much loved by both parents who, in turn, seem to want what is best for Lea.
+That child is apparently very much loved by both parents who, in turn, seem to want what is best for Lea.
 Certainly, Disneyland is a great way to bond with your kid.
 Just ask Bradley Cooper.